Martia: Give a girl a chance, Captain. [takes the form of Iman] It takes a lot of effort.

 When the Master of Illusion or character with Voluntary Shapeshifting wants to seduce someone, they have one very powerful tool in their arsenal: they can be anyone's "type".
 If they get their amorous advances rejected they will simply change their appearance until they hit paydirt.
-Common users of this tactic are those with Voluntary Shapeshifting as their main power, Witches (especially if her real form is that of a Wicked Witch), Enthralling Sirens, and Horny Devils (aka Succubi and Incubi).
+Common users of this tactic are those with Voluntary Shapeshifting as their main power, Witches (especially if her real form is that of a Wicked Witch), sirens, Literal Maneaters, and Succubi and Incubi.

-One of the quickest ways for this tactic to fail is for the shapeshifter not to do any research on the seductee or badly botch said research.
-This can happen if they take the form of a lost love, an ex, or their anti-type, the form likeliest to turn them off and make them run screaming.
+One of the quickest ways for this tactic to fail is for the shapeshifter to not do any research on the seducee or badly botch said research.
+This can happen if they take the form of a lost lover, an ex, or their anti-type, the form likeliest to turn them off and make them run screaming.

 If the shapeshifter is impersonating someone whom the target is in love with, it crosses with Bed Trick.
 The trope is also likely to be involved in The Schlub Pub Seduction Deduction.

 Subtrope of Power Perversion Potential.
 Compare You Sexy Beast, Glamour.
 Not to be confused with Shapeshifting Lover, where they only have one alternate form (and it's animal to human).
 Might be related to Shapeshifters Do It for a Change, however.
 See also A Form You Are Comfortable With, where the shapeshifter's concern isn't so much about making you horny but about not breaking your mind by showing you their true form.

 - Inverted by the Female Apostle in Berserk whom Guts killed at the beginning of the story, she used her original human form to allure men, the shapeshifting part only comes when she transforms into a creature to consume her food.
 We can see her in action during Eclipse arc when Corkus fell into it.

 - You can guess how many Hentai works are based on this concept.
 Cosplay Sex Machine is based around this.